craigsapp/ratioscore/doc/time/index.md

 <h2> Barlines </h2>

-[Move this to another documentaiton page about Humdrum file structure]
+[Move this to another documentation page about Humdrum file structure]

 Barlines are indicated by placing an equals sign (`=`) in each column of the score.
 An optional measure number can follow the equals sign.
 The divisions